 The Electoral Commissioner has expressed particular concern about the present provision in view of the contentious nature of elections for the council.
 As the 1999 local government elections were the first time the non-residential rolls had been prepared under section 18A, the issue of the lapsing of the roll from a previous election did not then arise.
 Uncertainty in the provisions relating to the preparation of electoral rolls may leave the entire electoral process for the council open to legal challenge by persons who disagree with the Electoral Commissioner's approach to discharging his or her duties.
-The Electoral Commissioner has obtained advice from the Crown Solicitor that has highlighted the uncertainty of the interpretation of section 18A.
+The Electoral Commissioner has also obtained advice from the Crown Solicitor that has highlighted the uncertainty of the interpretation of section 18A.
 It is proposed to insert a provision to clarify that the non-residential roll and the roll of occupiers and ratepaying lessees lapse after the election for which they were prepared, as it does for all other local government elections.

 The policy intent of the proposal is also to ensure that non-resident electors and electors who are occupiers and ratepaying lessees are provided with every opportunity to claim inclusion on the roll for elections for the City of Sydney.
 The proposed amendment will allow information on the rolls prepared for the previous election to be used by the Electoral Commissioner to send enrolment information by letter to persons who may wish to seek inclusion again on the non-residential roll and the roll of occupiers and ratepaying lessees.

-The purpose of the enrolment information letter is to provide all electors with the best opportunity of becoming enrolled for council elections.
-The letter will provide notice of the requirements for claiming inclusion on the rolls and information on the availability and lodgment of claim forms.
-The letter will be sent at least 60 days before the closing date for an election for the council to allow persons adequate time to claim enrolment and to prevent the duty to send the letter from clashing with the Electoral Commissioner's State election duties.
-Because the roll for the council elections must close at the end of July-40 days prior to the election-the Electoral Commission would have to start preparing the roll in April, clashing with his duties involved in the State election.
-That is why it has been altered to 60 days.
+The purpose of the letter is to provide all electors with the best opportunity of becoming enrolled for council elections.
+This letter will provide notice of the requirements for claiming inclusion on the rolls and information as to the availability and lodgement of claim forms.
+The letter will be sent at least 90 days before the closing date for an election for the council to allow persons adequate time to claim enrolment.
+This 90-day period is longer than the 60 days general managers have to prepare the rolls for all other council elections under the Local Government (Elections) Regulation 1998.
+This extended period will afford eligible persons greater time to claim enrolment.
+All persons must lodge a claim of enrolment with the Electoral Commissioner, so no favourable franchise is created for any group of electors.

-This also brings the provision into line with the 60 days that general managers have to prepare the rolls for all other council elections under the Local Government (Elections) Regulation 1998.
-All persons must lodge a claim of enrolment with the Electoral Commissioner so that no favourable franchise is created for any group of electors.
-The proposed amendment also retains the independence of the Electoral Commissioner as the Electoral Commissioner is not required to make judgments about the interpretation and method of implementation of section 18A.
+The proposed amendment also retains the independence of the Electoral Commissioner, as the Electoral Commissioner is not required to make judgments about the interpretation and method of implementation of section 18A.
 It is critical to the effective operation of elections for the council that the Electoral Commissioner is perceived by the community to be independent in the enrolment process.
 The present difficulty of section 18A may be attributed to a series of amendments made to the Government's initial proposal during parliamentary debate on the Local Government Legislation Amendment (Elections) Bill 1998.
-The majority of members of the Legislative Council then supported the principles that non-residential electors should be required to apply for enrolment at each election and that the roll should lapse after each election.
+The majority of members of the Legislative Council then supported the principles that non-residential electors should be required to apply for enrolment at each election and that the roll should elapse after each election.
 These principles are maintained in the proposed amendment.
-The defeat of the Government's proposal in 1998 may be attributed to other features of the bill, such as the preparation of the rolls by the General Manager of the City of Sydney, now the Electoral Commissioner, and the date by which the letter must be sent.
-That bill had proposed one month prior to the closing date for enrolment; it is now 60 days.
+The defeat of the Government's proposal in 1998 may be attributed to other features of the bill, such as the preparation of the rolls by the General Manger of the City of Sydney-now the Electoral Commissioner-and the date by which the letter must be sent.
+The bill proposed one month prior to the closing date for enrolment; this bill proposes that it be 90 days.
 I commend the bill to the House.